Henry Street Consortium

 The Henry Street Consortium Population-based Public Health Clinical Manual

-Won the 2014 American Journal of Nursing First Place Book Award for Community/Public Health books published in 2014!
+Won the 2014 American Journal of Nursing First Place Book Award for Community/Public Health books, and first published in 2014!

 From STTI Publishers announcement: